 How can AMR help to fight against Virus?

-AMR can potentially assist frontliners to fight COVID-19 in many areas such as to carry out disinfection activity, temperature measurement at public space, medicine delivery in hospitals and food delivery.
+Autonomous Mobile Robot can assist frontliners to fight COVID-19 in many areas such as to carry out disinfection activity, temperature measurement at public space, medicine delivery in hospitals and food delivery.
 Other advantages are outlined here: Advantages and Disadvantages of AMR.

 Disinfection is one of the main activities in combating COVID-19.
 Certain areas where the risk of infection is high have to be disinfected, such as hospitals, markets and public transports.
 For example, in disinfecting a bus, the process involved people to spray disinfectant on the entire surface in the bus before wiping them down.
 One disinfect process will take around 40 minutes with two human powers.
 Plus, there are always certain corners that cannot be reached or covered by humans.